Shapefiles of Natural Heritage Program data can be downloaded from NC OneMap:

-- The zipfile contains the Natural Heritage Element Occurrences shapefile.
-These shapes represent our best estimate as to the locations of the rare plants and animals, natural communities, and animal assemblages we track.
+- These shapes represent our best estimates of the locations of the rare plants and animals, natural communities, and animal assemblages we track.

 - Read the Natural Heritage Element Occurrences document for details of the shapefile.